telerik/kendo-ui-core/docs/intro/widget-basics/wrapper-element.md

 ## Usage

-A reference to the widget wrapper may be needed when doing DOM or CSS manipulations.
-For example, to hide a widget, you must hide the `wrapper`.
-Hiding the `element` may hide the widget partially or not hide it at all.
+A reference to the widget wrapper might be needed when doing DOM or CSS manipulations.
+For example, to hide a widget, hide the `wrapper`.
+Hiding the `element` might partially hide the widget or not hide it at all.
 The `wrapper` is also the most suitable HTML node for appending custom CSS classes.

-Obtaining a reference to the widget `element` from the widget object is a relatively rare scenario, but may be helpful in some cases, especially when hardcoding IDs in jQuery selectors is not desired.
+Obtaining a reference to the widget `element` from the widget object is a relatively rare scenario, but might be helpful in some cases, especially when hardcoding IDs in jQuery selectors is not desired.

 ## See Also